GET IN TOUCH

 Please contact us for more information.
 Our email is monitored seven days a week and we will get back to you shortly.

-Many people don’t start thinking about their estate plan until they are thinking of retirement, or see will writing as a ‘set and forget it’ exercise.
-Will writing can be a long, tiring and emotionally stressful process and as a result most will-writers prefer not to think about the document once it’s been done.
-Unfortunately, lack of timely updates can create discrepancies between the terms of one’s will and their true intentions at the time of their death.
 Everyone’s life changes over time, often unexpectedly, and it’s normal to forget to reflect these changes in estate plans and make updates accordingly.
 It is good practice to review a will and estate plan annually to ensure that everything is up-to-date and accurately reflects how the will writer intends to distribute their estate.
+If you’ve had a major change or addition to your life and family, it may be time to update your will.
 For more on this, read our blog on what to do after a will is written.
 If you haven’t written a will yet, read our blog post on why you should have a will and the benefits of having one.

 If, as a result of your review, changes to your estate plan are needed, there are two main ways of making modifications: writing a codicil and writing a new will.
 Each option has different benefits depending on your individual circumstances.
 While it might sound burdensome to re-write a will or draft a codicil, it’s often much easier than it sounds.
 Usually, the new will is very similar to the original and simply incorporates the few changes that the writer wishes to make.
 For more information, read our blog on how to make a revision to your will.